-In some countries Demographic Health Survey (DHS) samples do not include women who are neither married nor in a consensual union.
+In some countries, surveys exclude women who are neither married nor in a consensual union.
 These women are not considered to be sexually active, while married women are assumed to be sexually active and at risk of pregnancy.
-The assumption of universal exposure among married women increases the estimate (additional questions probing reasons for non-use of family planning often elicit reports of low risk due to infrequent sexual activity, including spousal separation resulting from labour migration).
+The assumption of universal exposure among married women increases the estimate (additional questions probing reasons for non-use of family planning often elicit reports of low risk due to infrequent sexual activity).

 There can be differences in the precise definition being used.
 Those differences are flagged with footnotes in the data series.